iffy/generalconference/data/eng/1977-04/040-come-let-israel-build-zion/text.md

-# Come: Let Israel Build Zion
+# Come:Let Israel Build Zion

 We are in the midst of a period of change and realignment where one of the basic doctrines of the Restoration is concerned.